kmellick/tidytuesdays/README.md

 <br>

 > Each week features a new data set to explore.
 Come see examples of how others clean, analyze, and visualize data.
 Learn new methods and share your own.
-Bring burning questions, new packages, funny graphs, puzzles, and anything else you'd like to discuss.
+Bring all your burning questions, new packages, funny graphs, puzzles, and everything else you'd like to discuss.
+>
-> :rocket: Explore this week's [[ Data ]](https://github.com/rfordatascience/tidytuesday#datasets)
+> **:rocket: Explore this week's [[ Data ]](https://github.com/rfordatascience/tidytuesday#datasets)**

 <br>